twentyOne2x/app/README.md

 ## Running Locally

-To run the MEV.fyi Chatbot locally, you'll need to follow these steps, ensuring you have all the required environment variables set up as described in the `.env.example` file.
+To run the ICM.fyi Chatbot locally, you'll need to follow these steps, ensuring you have all the required environment variables set up as described in the `.env.example` file.

 1. Install dependencies: `npm install` or `pnpm install`.
 2. Start the development server: `npm run dev` or `pnpm dev`.